· The Bloomfield Team

 What Tribal Knowledge Actually Looks Like

 Process knowledge.
 The sequence of operations that works best for a particular part family.
-The fixturing approach that reduces setup time from four hours to 90 minutes.
+The fixturing approach that drops setup time from four hours to 90 minutes.
 The order in which features should be cut to minimize thermal distortion.
 None of this lives in the CAM program.
 It lives in the operator's hands.

 Why Traditional Methods Fall Short